madhav2302/twitter-simulator/README.md

 ### Implemented Functionalities

 Implemented all the listed functionalities in a simulation for 100 users when the application starts.
+The simulation registers 100 users which post tweets with hashtags and mentions.
 All the functionalities can also be accessed using the web interface.

 1. User Registration
 2. User Login